raju0x/raju0x.github.io/_posts/2016-07-06-http-basics-part1.md

 comments: true
 published: true
 ---
-### Hello friends,everyone know about HTTP right but still Iam writing this post because of if you know in detail about communication protocols, it helps while doing web application hacking or any hacking related stuff.
+### Hello friends, everyone know about HTTP right but still Iam writing this post because of if you know in detail about communication protocols, it helps while doing web application hacking or any hacking related stuff.
 Ok then here you go…

-First,what is protocol.a protocol is a standard used to define a method of exchanging data over a computer network such as local area network, Internet, Intranet,etc.
+First, what is protocol. a protocol is a standard used to define a method of exchanging data over a computer network such as local area network, Internet, Intranet,etc.

-In the standard model known as Open Systems Interconnection (OSI),there are one or more protocols at each layer in the communication exchange.OSI is a network model developed by ISO in1978 where peer-to-peer communications are divided into seven layers.Each layer performs a specific task.
+In the standard model known as Open Systems Interconnection (OSI), there are one or more protocols at each layer in the communication exchange.
+OSI is a network model developed by ISO in1978 where peer-to-peer communications are divided into seven layers.
+Each layer performs a specific task.

 ![p5.png]({{site.baseurl}}/assets/img/p5.png)